-4.5 Infrastructure and Institutions
+3.5 Infrastructure and institutions

 One of the most important roles of infrastructure and institutions in an economy as undeveloped as that of Timor-Leste is to assist in the development of the market system.
 Farmers need access to markets if they are to abandon subsistence farming.
-Markets exist in towns and larger villages but a major problem is lack of transportation to markets.
-Many observers claim that access to markets is more difficult now than before 1999.
-Roads were developed reasonably well during the Indonesian occupation, partly to facilitate the movement of troops across the island, but maintenance has been very poor since 1999.
-'The road transport system in Timor-Leste is somewhat unusual in that the distances travelled are short and the loads are small, but travel times are relatively long and costs are high', remarks a World Bank study from 2011 (World Bank, 2011a, p.
-103).
-Due to the mountainous terrain the roads are narrow and the speed is low, which in turn means that the utilization of the truck fleet is relatively low.
-The quality of the road network is low and consequently traffic volumes outside Dili are very low.
-The situation is particularly troublesome during the rainy season when many roads are practically impossible to use (World Bank, 2011b, Annex 10.1).
+Markets exist in towns and larger villages but a major problem is a lack of transportation to markets.
+Roads were developed reasonably well during the Indonesian occupation, partly to facilitate the movement of troops across the island, but maintenance has been poor since 1999.
+Due to the mountainous terrain the roads are narrow and the speed too slow, which in turn means that the utilization of the truck fleet is relatively low.
+The quality of the road network is bad and consequently traffic volumes outside Dili are low.
+The situation is particularly troublesome during the rainy season when many roads are practically impossible to use (World Bank 2011b, Annex 10.1).

 Walking is the most common way to move about for most people even when roads exist.
-Other means of transportation are either non-existent, or, more commonly, too expensive.
-Thus, 80 percent of all farmers have to walk on foot to the nearest market which is located two hours away on average (UNDP, 2006, p.29).
+Other means of transportation are either nonexistent or, more commonly, too expensive.
+Thus 80 percent of all farmers have to walk on foot to the nearest market, which is located two hours away on average (UNDP 2006, 29).

-Selling in the market is difficult.
-It is widely argued that farmers have difficulties in getting access to price information for various crops.
-Improved communication networks including telephones and radios are necessary to facilitate the information gathering (Timmer, 2001, p.
-107).
+Selling in the market is also difficult.
+It is widely argued that farmers have problems getting access to price information for various crops.
+Improved communication networks including telephones and radios are necessary to facilitate the information gathering (Timmer 2001, 107).
 Inadequate or non-existent storage capacity is another problem.
-A large share of the harvest is regularly destroyed (UNDP, 2006, p.
-30).
+A large share of the harvest is regularly destroyed (UNDP 2006, 30).
 Another result of the poor access to markets is that many farmers only grow one crop of rice even where a second harvest would be possible.

 Most farmers use land without clearly defined title.
 The attempt of the government to define land rights has been slow and progress has been limited.
-In the 2012 issue of the World Bank Doing Business report, Timor-Leste ranks 183 out of 183 countries when it comes to registering property (Doing Business, 2012, p.
-131).
-This comes as no surprise considering that several different, partly conflicting, law systems are involved (Fitzpatrick, 2001, 2002, International Crisis Group, 2010).
-First, there are land claims based on traditional rights, and not by any written laws.
-The land issue is seen as governed by local custom which makes for potential conflict when groups claim back land taken away from them under the Portuguese and Indonesian administrations.
-The second type of land claims are based on Portuguese titles, the bulk of which were lost in 1999, at the end of the Indonesian occupation.
-Third, there are claims based on Indonesian titles, often concerning plantations and transmigration sites.
-Finally, people claim land based on the occupation of it as a result of displacement of people voluntarily or by force by the Indonesian administration.
+In the 2012 issue of the World Bank Doing Business report, Timor-Leste ranks 183 out of 183 countries when it comes to registering property (Doing Business 2012, 131).
+This comes as no surprise considering that several different, partly conflicting, law systems are involved, with land claims based on traditional rights, Portuguese titles, Indonesian titles, and occupation as a result of displacement of people voluntarily or by force by the Indonesian administration (Fitzpatrick 2001; International Crisis Group 2010).
 The situation is further complicated by the displacements that took place following the 1999 disturbances, when an estimated 250,000 people were driven across the border to West Timor, and the disturbances in Dili in 2006, when another 150,000 people were displaced.
 This means that many landholdings have several claimants.
-Work has been begun on a cadastral survey and a draft land law exists, but it has not yet been approved by Parliament.
+Work has begun on a cadastral survey and a draft land law exists, but it has not yet been approved by Parliament.